 Digitalisation is an opportunity for the public and the private sector to strengthen integrity.
 As processes become digital, they become also more transparent and more efficient.
 A practical example is e-customs that can significantly decrease the time and resources spent on clearing products through customs while simultaneously decreasing the risks of bribery and facilitation payments.
 This is a win-win situation for both the public and the private sector.
 While the opportunities are manifold, so are the risks.
 The rapidly growing amounts of data collected about customers and business partners raise privacy concerns.
 Incoherent regulation across countries may create additional costs for businesses that have to adapt to legal systems that are not inter-connected.
 Furthermore, the possibility to track all business processes in real time raises questions of how we can collect the right data to design effective checks and balances without causing an overkill of control.

-Digital solutions such as e-customs and e-procurement provide opportunities to restructure processes to make them more efficient and less susceptible to corruption.
+Digital solutions such as e-customs and e-procurement provide opportunities to restructure trade and customs processes to make them more efficient and less susceptible to corruption.
 Digitalisation is therefore an important tool for governments that seek to step up efforts to establish good framework conditions for clean business and to attract foreign investment.

-Organised in cooperation with the German Alliance for Trade Facilitation.
+Organised in cooperation with the Alliance for Trade Facilitation.

 Digitalisation will profoundly change the work and tools of compliance officers.
 Experts predict that smart algorithms that automatically monitor and detect fraud will increasingly carry out the tasks of the compliance officer.
 The overflow of data available makes it difficult for compliance officers to cut through the complexity and to select the right data to make meaningful decisions.